Reshaping higher education to meet student and employer needs - Assuring Quality Higher Education in Sierra Leone

 The Assuring Quality Higher Education in Sierra Leone (AQHEd-SL) partnership brought together higher education institutions (HEls), the Tertiary Education Commission (TEC) and employers across Sierra Leone to work towards improving graduate qualifications and employability.
 The focus of the project was to improve HEls’ capacity to offer quality education through outcome-based, student-centred learning that meets new quality standards.

 The project worked to improve the relevance of curriculum in four areas: Science, Technology, Engineering and Mathematics (STEM), Health, Management, and Agriculture.
 Pedagogical development training complemented the curriculum design aspect of the project.
 Lecturers and members of university staff were trained in learner-centred teaching, critical thinking, and gender, diversity and inclusion.

 The project brought together Sierra Leone’s education experts to develop a National Qualification Framework which provided a clear outline for quality assurance assessment and guidance on revising policies, processes and systems to internal quality assurance units established within HEIs across the country.
 The project’s postgraduate diploma in quality assurance effectively trained quality assurance champions in each partner HEI.

 - 8 degree programmes updated – including a total of 295 modules – in priority fields for Sierra Leone’s national development: agriculture, engineering, health and management

 - 37 quality assurance officers trained to work at universities and in the Tertiary Education Commission

 - 161 stakeholders from 90 organisations spanning public and private sector employers engaged in curriculum revision and wider support to universities

-- 136 staff have been trained in new pedagogical techniques and critical thinking, plus gender, diversity and equity best practice.
+- 540 university staff trained in learner-centred teaching, critical thinking, and gender, diversity and inclusion